Depression and Possible Hormonal link

 • Bioidentical progesterone

-• Estradiol transdermal patch or cream (if menopausal)
+• Estradiol transdermal patch, cream or pill (if peri or menopausal)

-• Thyroid optimization (especially if Free T3 is low-normal)
+• Thyroid optimization (especially if Free T3 is low)

 • Adaptogens for adrenal support (ashwagandha, rhodiola)